-The .Net platform has three commonly utilized unit testing frameworks, namely MsTest, Nunit, and xUnit, each with its distinct characteristics.
+The .Net platform has three commonly utilized unit testing frameworks, namely MsTest, Nunit, and xUnit, each with distinct characteristics.
 This article will focus on the comparison between Nunit and xUnit, highlighting the differences between the two frameworks.

-NUnit is actually ported from a Java testing framework named “JUnit”.
+NUnit is ported from a Java testing framework named “JUnit”.
 It’s a mature framework with a long history starting from JUnit in 1998.

 As per StackOverflow, NUnit has been tagged around 7100 times.

 As per nuget.org, NUnit has around 188 million downloads.
 And, the average per day download is 44k.

 The above images show, that NUnit still has a large fan following and developers still love NUnit to write test cases.

 Along with that consider these points as well while choosing the NUnit framework.